Twice

-Twice (commonly stylized in all caps) is a South Korean girl group formed by JYP Entertainment.
+Twice (stylized in all caps) is a South Korean girl group formed by JYP Entertainment.
 The group is composed of nine members: Nayeon, Jeongyeon, Momo, Sana, Jihyo, Mina, Dahyun, Chaeyoung, and Tzuyu.
-Twice was formed under the television program Sixteen (2015) and debuted on October 20, 2015, with the extended play (EP) The Story Begins, and has received the honorific title of "The Nation's Girl Group" in their home country.
+They are recognized as one of the best-selling girl groups of all time and are widely regarded as one of K-pop's most influential acts.
+Twice have been dubbed "The Nation's Girl Group" in their home country and are credited for their role in leading the re-emergence of girl groups in the Korean Wave.
+Initially known for their bright and youthful image, the group has since evolved to explore an array of sounds and concepts.

-Twice rose to domestic fame in 2016 with their single "Cheer Up", which charted at number one on the Gaon Digital Chart, became the best-performing single of the year, and won "Song of the Year" at the Melon Music Awards and Mnet Asian Music Awards.
-Their next single, "TT", from their third EP Twicecoaster: Lane 1, topped the Gaon charts for four consecutive weeks.
+Twice was formed under the television program Sixteen (2015) and debuted on October 20, 2015, with the extended play (EP) The Story Begins.
+They rose to domestic fame in 2016 with their single "Cheer Up", which charted at number one on the Gaon Digital Chart, became the best-performing single of the year, and won "Song of the Year" at the Melon Music Awards and Mnet Asian Music Awards.
+The group's next single, "TT", from their third EP Twicecoaster: Lane 1, topped the Gaon charts for four consecutive weeks.
 The EP was the highest selling Korean girl group album of 2016.
 Within 19 months after debut, Twice had already sold over 1.2 million units of their four EPs and special album.
 As of 2022, the group has sold over 14 million albums cumulatively in South Korea and Japan.